sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 ### `new CookieAuthenticationCredential(configuration)`
 * `configuration: object`
   * `url: string` The url of SAS Viya server you are authenticating against.
-  * `guest: boolean` Automatically log in a guest if no user session is found.
+  * `guest: boolean` Automatically log in as a guest, if no user session is found.
     * default value: false
 #### Methods